vtexdocs/help-center-content/docs/announcements/en/get-to-know-cartman-the-new-checkout-investigation-tool.md

 author: 7qy2DBsUp8U5P9lqV0JHfR
 slug: get-to-know-cartman-the-new-checkout-investigation-tool
 legacySlug: get-to-know-cartman-the-new-checkout-investigation-tool
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: Cartman is a tool that simulates, shares and investigates carts, enabling the investigation of Checkout scenarios
+announcementSynopsisEN: 'Cartman is a tool that simulates, shares and investigates carts, enabling the investigation of Checkout scenarios'
 ---

 Cartman is a tool that simulates, shares and investigates carts.